markersniffen/odin-d3d11-h264-decode/README.md

-Small example of how to use Windows Media Foundation API & D3D11 to decode h264 files on the gpu.
+Minimal reference program that shows how to use Windows Media Foundation API & D3D11 to decode h264 files on the gpu.
+Based on the D3D11 example from the odin-lang/examples.

-Note: D3D11 VIDEO_SUPPORT flag was incorrect in the recent vendor D3D11.odin file.
-Make sure to pull & rebuild odin otherwise `D3D11.CreateDevice` will fail.
+Note: The VIDEO_SUPPORT flag was incorrect in the recent vendor D3D11.odin file.
+Make sure to pull from the Odin repo otherwise `D3D11.CreateDevice` will fail.